Karan0005/simple-web-app-boilerplate/README.md

 -   **Comprehensive CORS Configuration** Ensures secure and flexible cross-origin resource sharing settings in the **NestJS** backend, accommodating varying production and development needs.

--   **Production-Grade Logging** Good configurable log management system for both backend and frontend, capable of logging information, warnings, and errors to streamline debugging and monitoring in all environments.
+-   **Military-Grade Logging** Good configurable log management system for both backend and frontend, capable of logging information, warnings, and errors to streamline debugging and monitoring in all environments.